Huawei says Auckland waterfront trial proves its 'security threat' critics wrong

 On Monday, Spark opened its 5G Lab at the GridAKL building at Wynyard Quarter on Auckland's waterfront.

-It includes a tiny, showcase 5G network with two 5G cell sites supplied by Huawei and a core supplied by US company Cisco.
+It includes a tiny, showcase 5G network with four 5G cell sites supplied by Huawei and a core supplied by US company Cisco.

 For most media, it was a chance for a photo op with Team NZ, which has Spark in its technology mix as it prepares for the 2021 America's Cup.